-Auburn finalizing deal with Boise State's Bryan Harsin
+Auburn hires Boise State's Bryan Harsin to lead football program

 The 44-year-old Harsin is 69-19 with three Mountain West titles in seven seasons at Boise State, his alma mater